alexdevero/alex-devero-blog/__drafts__/30-11-20--what-is-currying-in-javascript-and-how-to-use-it.md

 ### Under the hood, part 2
 ## Multiple arguments per call
 ## Order of arguments matters
-## Conclusion: What is Currying In JavaScript and How to Use It
+## Conclusion: What is currying in JavaScript is and how to use it
 -->

 ## A quick word about functions